How to Support Separation Anxiety

 There are some holistic medications you can give you dog to help with anxiety.
 These may include melatonin, Rescue Remedy, Calming Collars, Storm Stress, Lavender Essential Oils, Myrrh, Chamomile Tea, Valerian Root to name a few.
 Discuss any supplements and dosages with your veterinarian, especially if your dog is on other medications.
 Many vets may not agree with holistic solutions, so do your research.

 Ask me about essential oils for your dog!
 We have several blends we recommend for working with dogs struggling from anxiety-based issues.

 Join My FB groups: The Well Oiled and Well Fed Dog

-Follow my page: Essential Believer
+Follow my page: Well Oiled K9

 For the most severe cases your vet may help you by prescribing something to help with behavior modification.
 Medication alone is not your solution.
 And should not be your first action.
 Nor should it be something you need to do for life in most cases.

 You still need to put in the training work.
 And — It takes as long as it takes.